-The audit and internal control committee is a sub-committee of the main board of governors.
+The Internal Scrutiny (audit and internal control) committee is a sub-committee of the main board of governors.
 Its purpose is to oversee all systems, controls and processes that may have an impact on the trust's abilities to meet its objectives.
-The committee has formally met twice times during the year (one out of the scheduled three had to cancelled).
-Attendance during the year at meetings of the committee was as follows:
+The committee has formally met twice during the year.

-GOVERNANCE STATEMENT (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2022
+GOVERNANCE STATEMENT (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2023